gofflab/scProject/README.md

 ## Additional Information ##

 For more instructions and guidelines, read the [documentation](https://scproject.readthedocs.io/en/master/).
+If you would like to leave a feedback, please contact [email](cshin12@jhu.edu).